plasmoapp/pv-addon-discs/README.md

 ## Commands

-`/disk burn <url> [name]` – Create a disk with custom audio from the URL.
+`/disc burn <url> [name]` – Create a disc with custom audio from the URL.
 You need to hold a music disk in your hand.

-`/disk erase` – Return a custom disk to a normal one.
+`/disc erase` – Return a custom disc to a normal one.

 ## Permissions
 Both are only available to OP by default.